 Signature of Decision Taker:

 Signed:

 Date:

-Signatures of Panel Members consulted:
+Signatures of Pa nel Members consulted:

 A copy of this decision form and any supporting documentation will be made available to all Members of the Panel by electronic means subject to the Access to Information Procedure Rules.

-This decision will be reported for information to the next meeting of the Panel.
+Panel.
+Il be reported for information to the next meeting of the